 SOURCES OF VALUE

 Sizeable profits from licensing business

-The licensing division of Nokia contributes just 7% to the company's revenues but still is the most valuable segment as per our estimates.
-This can be attributed to the fact that this business is extremely profitable, given its nature, having EBITDA margins in the range of 85% as opposed to the networks business, where EBITDA margins are around 11%.
-Also, with the recent licensing deal for smartphones that would allow Nokia to license a huge portion of its patent portfolio, the licensing business appears to have better growth potential.
+The licensing division of Nokia contributes just 10% to the company's revenues but still is the most valuable segment as per our estimates.
+This can be attributed to the fact that this business is extremely profitable, given its nature, having EBITDA margins in the range of 85% as opposed to the network business, where EBITDA margins are under 14%.